We speak to Lookout's Chief Security Officer about the mobile security threats keeping CISOs up at night.

 So, you can’t just tell people to ignore an email nowadays just because the site looks different on mobile to what you’re used to – it’s going to cause problems for legitimate business.
 The old rules are blurred now, and users are getting caught out more often until the industry can complete a re-education process to counter the mobile phishing threat.

-MR: We speak to customers who tell us, “I’ve got an MDM solution; I’ve got Apple iOS,” or that the operating system on the phone is security enough.
+MR: We speak to clients who tell us, “I’ve got an MDM solution; I’ve got Apple iOS,” or that the operating system on the phone is security enough.
 What do you say to that?

 MM: I hear this a lot, and it’s a huge generalisation and a dangerous one.
 You often see people assuming that just because something is protected with encryption, that it means all of the security is taken care of.